-Calculus trains us to use X-Ray and Time-Lapse vision, such as re-arranging a circle into a "ring triangle" (diagram).
+Calculus trains us to use X-Ray and Time-Lapse vision, such as re-arranging a circle into the “ring triangle” we saw in the previous chapter.
 This makes finding the area… well, if not exactly easy, much more manageable.

 But we were a little presumptuous.
 Must every circle in the universe be made from rings?

 Heck no!
 We’re more creative than that.
-Here’s a few more options for our X-Ray:
+Here’s a few more ways we could have X-Rayed the circle:

-Now we're talking.
-We can imagine a circle as a set of rings, pizza slices, or vertical boards.
-Each underlying "blueprint" is a different step-by-step strategy in action.
+We could imagine a circle as a set of rings, pizza slices, or vertical boards.
+Each blueprint is a different step-by-step strategy in action.

-Each step is an increasing amount of work.
+- Each step is an increasing amount of work.
 Just imagine plowing a circular field and spreading the work over several days.
 On the first day, you start at the center and don’t even move.
-The next, you make the tightest turn you can.
+The next, you make take the tightest turn you can.
 Then you start doing laps, larger and larger, until you are circling the entire yard on the last day.
-(Note: The change between each ring is the same; maybe it's 1 extra minute each time you make the ring larger).

-Most of the work happens in the final laps.
+- Most of the work happens in the final laps.
 In the first 25% of the timelapse, we’ve barely grown: we’re adding tiny rings.
-Near the end, we start to pick up steam by adding long slices, each nearly the final size.
+Near the end, we start to pick up steam by adding long rings, each nearly the final size.

-Now let’s get practical: why is it that trees have a ring pattern inside?
+Now let’s get practical: why do trees follow a ring pattern?

-It's the first property: a big tree must grow from a complete smaller tree.
-With the ring-by-ring strategy, we’re always adding to a complete, fully-formed circle.
+A big tree must grow from a complete smaller tree.
+With the ring-by-ring strategy, we’re always building on a complete, fully-formed circle.
 We aren’t trying to grow the “left half” of the tree and then work on the right side.

 In fact, many natural processes that grow (trees, bones, bubbles, etc.) take this inside-out approach.